alpnak/alpnak/README.md

 🚀 About Me
 - Currently working on embedded systems.
-- Trying to improve myself in C/C++.
+- Trying to improve myself in C/C++, Python and MATLAB.
-- I am working on small electronics projects to gain practical experience.
+- Working on small electronics projects to gain practical experience.

 Don't forget to check out my projects!